doushe821/HashTable/README.md

 Keys in values are stored in two separate lists, however, their indexes in the lists are synchronized.

-This is profile of naive version:
+This is the profile of naive version:

 ![](PerfImages/NaiveProfile.png)